 For some reason, this particular course is labeled as “Optional,” which is quite baffling.
-We understand that after you reach a certain point, you are free to jump from course to course in any order you like.
+I understand that after you reach a certain point, you are free to jump from course to course in any order you like.
 But, listing the most introductory theory course on the app as optional will only encourage people to skip it.

 Intermediate and Advanced

 After the beginner stage, there are two paths: Soloist and Chords.
 The Soloist path focuses on playing melodies, expanding note range, and technique.
 The Chords path focuses on accompanying songs, chord fundamentals, and different accompaniment styles.